zlamere/HASTE/README.md

 This code was originally developed in support of dissertation research at the Air Force Institute of Technology, and now remains under collaborative development in the radiation effects and detection community.
 Roadmap for feature development is [in the wiki](https://github.com/HATSwg/HATS/wiki/Roadmap).

-Currently, THE SOURCE IS BROKEN (v0.8.x).
-The next working increment will be v1.0-beta followed by release of v1.0: date TBD.
+Currently, the source is LIMITED BETA (v0.9.xx):  This version is functional (with the example setup file), but all features are NOT verified and debugged.
+The next full working increment will be v1.0-beta followed by release of v1.0: date TBD.
 I'm working at a commensurate speed to how much you're paying me.
+Increment to v1.0 is contingent on completing the remaining tasks laid out in the develoment roadmap.